hapticssymposium-org/hs2026/site/content/presenting/technical-papers.md

 ---
 title: Technical Papers
-deadline: 'October 25, 2019 (extended; previously October 20)'
+deadline: Fall 2021
 description: >-
-  IEEE Haptics Symposium 2020 solicits technical papers that report original, novel, unpublished work relevant to all the scientific, technological, and application aspects of haptics.
+  IEEE Haptics Symposium solicits technical papers that report original, novel, unpublished work relevant to all the scientific, technological, and application aspects of haptics.
 Papers are up to 6 pages in length, including references.
 image: ''